-Program Dates: July 8-14, 2018
+Program Dates: July 6-13, 2019

-This 4 day program is for rising sophomore, junior, and incoming senior high school students who may be interested in exploring careers in health related fields.
+This four day program is for rising sophomore, junior, and senior high school students who may be interested in exploring careers in health related fields.
 The CRCET program will be directed by the Texas Undergraduate Medical Academy at Prairie View A&M University.
 We invite high school students to participate in this summer enrichment experience designed to help prepare students for college readiness and community engagement.
 The summer camp will include academic instruction, introduce students to medical skills i.e. stop the bleeding and CPR training, along with activities that introduce the students to the Prairie View A&M University medical student experience.